- What is Short Selling?

 Another risk of short selling is that stocks generally move upwards over the long run.
 This means that short selling strategies cannot be implemented for the long term, and the market is typically very unpredictable over short periods.
 There is also the legislation risk, with regulatory agencies across different jurisdictions frowning upon short selling activity.
 It is possible that any relevant regulator can ban short selling of stocks in a specified sector or even a whole market to prevent selling pressure from piling up.
 This can lead to unprecedented rallying of affected stocks, which can lead to big losses for short sellers.

 Short Selling in Spread Betting

-Short selling is a well-accepted trading method, and can be applied to all types of instruments – forex, commodities trading, stocks trading, bonds and others.
-Since it enables you to trade and benefit also when the markets are down, it is important to find a broker that has a well-established trading analysis, which will help you decide whether you should go long (buying) or short (selling).
-This, with a combination of over 250 instruments, that AvaTrade Australia offers to its clients, provides countless trading opportunities and high profit potential.
+Short selling is a well-accepted trading method, and can be applied to all types of instruments, whether you trade forex, commodities, stocks, bonds and others.
+Since it enables you to trade and benefit also when the markets are down, it is important to find a CFD broker that has a well-established trading record, which will help you decide whether you should go long (buying) or short (selling).
+This, with a combination of over 250 instruments, that AvaTrade offers to its clients, provides countless trading opportunities and high profit potential.

 Short Selling main FAQs

 - How can you manage the risk on a short sale?

 Because the potential loss on a short sale is unlimited it is critically important that traders work to proactively manage that risk.
 There are several ways to do this, including the use of a buy stop order to protect against the price of the underlying going up too much.
 An alternative is to place a trailing buy stop order that will follow the price of the underlying by the amount you specify and only trigger if the price goes against you.
 This allows you to let your winning short trades run.